Sebastián Coates: Sporting CP

 On 28 January 2016, Coates signed for Sporting CP on loan until the end of the season, as new Black Cats manager Sam Allardyce sought to balance the books.
 He made his debut on 8 February in a goalless home draw with Rio Ave, and totalled 13 matches (all starts) over the season as the Lisbon-based club came second.
 On 10 May, his loan was extended for the following campaign.

 On the first day of the 2016–17 season, at home to Marítimo, Coates scored his first goal for the Leões to open a 2–0 win by heading in João Mário's corner kick.

 He joined Sporting on a permanent basis on 2 February 2017.

 In the Taça da Liga final on 26 January 2019, Coates missed his spot-kick but Sporting prevailed over FC Porto 3–1 in the penalty shoot-out to win their second straight league cup title.
 Four months later in the final of the Taça de Portugal on 25 May, Sporting and Porto again required a penalty shoot-out to determine the winner after the match ended 2–2; Coates converted his kick to help Sporting to a 5–4 win.

 On 31 August 2019, Coates conceded three penalties and was sent off as Sporting fell 2–3 to Rio Ave.
 All three fouls were against Iranian forward Mehdi Taremi.

 Coates captained and was a key player for the side that won the 2020–21 Primeira Liga, the club's first league title in 19 years.
 He was praised for leading a back-line that kept 20 clean sheets and only conceded 20 goals in 34 matches, being awarded as the 2020-21 Primeira Liga's best player.

+On 30 November 2023, in a 1–1 UEFA Europa League group stage draw away at Atalanta, Coates played his 343rd match for Sporting CP, overtaking Ânderson Polga as the foreign player with most appearances for the Lions.